 The Library strives to accommodate the needs of library patrons for service and comfort while maintaining a clean, safe, environment and preserving library collections, equipment and facilities.
 Library patrons should be considerate and keep in mind that food and drink can damage or destroy books, electronic equipment, and furnishings.

 Library patrons may drink non-alcoholic beverages from securely covered containers except in the areas of computer workstations, copiers, scanners, other electronic equipment, and in areas marked "No Drinks Allowed."
-Unacceptable beverage containers include aluminum cans and containers without lids.
+Unacceptable beverage containers include containers without lids.
 No uncovered beverage containers are permitted on Floors 1-5 of Young Library.

 Examples of appropriate beverage containers: